-- Under fixed exchange rates central banks engage in buying-selling of foreign currency in order to stabilize the exchange rate - As CB withdraws (offers) foreign currency it will have to pay (withdraw) domestic currency in exchange.
-This will affect the MB - ► The accounting mechanism will be the same.
-The counterpart of an increase in reserves will be an increase in the balance sheet item "International Reserves", rather than "Securities" - ► We'll talk about the foreign channel once we study international economics
+- Under fixed exchange rates central banks engage in buying-selling of foreign currency in order to stabilize the exchange rate - As CB withdraws (offers) foreign currency it pays (withdraws) domestic currency in exchange.
+This affects the MB - The accounting mechanism will be the same.
+The counterpart of an increase in reserves will be an increase in the balance sheet item "International Reserves", rather than "Securities" - We'll talk about the foreign channel once we study international economics